Health Care and Limited Use FSA

 Health Care FSA plan benefits

 Reimburses health care expenses, incurred by you and your tax dependents, not eligible to be paid by insurance.
-Maximum annual election of $2,700 for 2020.
+Maximum annual election of $2,700 for 2020 and $2,750 for 2021.
 Available to individuals enrolled in the Premier PPO, Select PPO or HMO Illinois plans, or without health coverage through Northwestern University.
 For more information, view the FSA Quick Reference Guide .

 Limited Use FSA plan benefits

 Reimburses dental and vision services.
 It may also be used for healthcare and prescription expenses after the Value PPO annual deductible has been met.
 The deductible will be considered met on the date the claim for services is processed through insurance; not the date of service.
-Maximum annual election amount is $2,700 for 2020.
+Maximum annual election amount is $2,700 for 2020 and $2,750 for 2021.
 Available to individuals who enroll in the Value PPO plan.

 Newly eligible employees may enroll online through myHR within 31 days of hire.
 An individual may change his FSA contributions within 31 days of a qualifying change in family status.
 During Open Enrollment, an individual must re-enroll through myHR to continue participation in the FSA the following year.
 Learn how to activate your Payflex Card.